JiazhaoLi/GreatLakes_-Tutorial/README.md

 ## Virtual Environment:

-Great Lakes hasn't yet install deep learning framework like PyTorch or Tensorflow.
-If you would like to use them or install some external package like pytorch-pretrained-bert.
+Great Lakes hasn't yet installed deep learning framework like PyTorch or Tensorflow.
+If you would like to use them or install some external package like pytorch-pretrained-bert or tqdm.
 You need to set one virtual environment to get permission to install them under your own folder.

 Create the virtual env
 `virtualenv -p python3 your_env_name`